danielhazel/githelp/README.md

 USAGE: **bestmergebase** *master* *it* *rel/1805* ...

+bestmergebase will:

-Look at all available merge bases and return the one with the fewest commit differences with master.
+Look at all available merge bases of the branch names given to it as arguments, and return the one with the fewest commit differences with master.

 ---
 ---